How to Scrape Zillow Real Estate Property Data in Python

 That being said, attention should be paid to GDRP compliance in the EU when scraping personal data of non-agent listings (seller's name, phone number etc).
 For more, see our Is Web Scraping Legal? article.

-Yes, but it's extremely limited and not suitable for dataset collection and there are no Zillow API Python clients available.
-Instead, we can scrape Zillow data with Python and httpx, which is perfectly legal and easy to do.
+Yes, but it's extremely limited and not suitable for dataset collection, and there are no Zillow APIs available for public use.
+Instead, we can scrape Zillow data with Python and httpx.

 How to crawl Zillow?